Creative Operations is on a roll.

 8) Start where you are now.

-Lastly, a special shout-out to the sponsors who helped make the conference possible.
+Lastly, I’d like to mention the sponsors who helped make the conference possible.